 Believe it or not, college coaches notice these things, and they will sometimes elect not to recruit a player simply because they don't want the baggage she brings in the form of her parents.
 It's understandable that parents feel stressed at tournaments.
 Expectations are so high, and since very few parents have a realistic grasp of how recruiting works, it's easy to feel disappointed when things do go the way you want them to.
 But it's best to keep this stress out of sight.

 The other thing I like to emphasize with parents is this.
 Leave the coaches alone!
 If a coach has specifically asked you to find him so he can talk to you, or if your player has already committed to a school and the coach indicates she would like to sit with you and chat, that's one thing.
 Otherwise, try to keep your distance.
 Don't risk annoying a coach (and jeopardizing your child's recruitment or even her eligibility) by approaching a coach and starting a conversation.
 Let the coaches do their job.
 The odds are overwhelming that if they want to talk to you, they'll let you know.
-And it's always better to be safe than sorry!
+And where recruiting is concerned, it's always better to be safe than sorry!